 Sipping the lemongrass, honey, and ginger concoction, I relaxed in the plush seating area and looked around.
 The combination of white, clean lines and dark wood screamed of minimalist luxury.
-Walking towards the sound of waves hitting the shore, I was pleased with what I saw – infinity pools with an ocean view and a Balinese temple in the center.
+Walking towards the sound of waves hitting the shore, I was pleased with what I saw – infinity pools with an ocean view.
+Plus a Balinese temple in the center!

 Alila Seminyak: Property Tour